Hong Kong students boycott classes, hold rallies | DW | 02.09.2019

 Protesters have disrupted Hong Kong's morning commute.
 The action follows a weekend during which police used some of their harshest force yet in over three months of anti-government and pro-democracy demonstrations.

+Thousands of black-clad students in Hong Kong held rallies at the start of a two-week boycott of university classes.
+Many high school pupils boycotted classes and joined demonstrations on the first day of the new academic year following the summer break.

-Protesters in Hong Kong kept train doors from closing at stations on Monday, causing major delays on the local train network during the morning commute.
+Protesters earlier in the day kept train doors from closing at stations, causing major delays on the local train network during the morning commute.
 The demonstrations continue months of activism by a leaderless movement that has drawn millions to the streets to protest restrictions on freedoms and interference in Hong Kong's affairs by China.

-Some high school students supplemented their formal, white uniforms with gas masks, goggles and hard hats in a show of support for the pro-democracy movement.
-Many boycotted classes and joined demonstrations on the first day of the new academic year following the summer break.

 Protesters have also called for a general strike on Monday, following a citywide stoppage in August that resulted in transport chaos.